Army leaders highlight industry partnerships, depot capabilities at AAAA summit

-Col. Kevin Consedine, commander of Corpus Christi Army Depot, speaks during an Industry Day presentation at the AAAA Warfighting Summit in Nashville, Tennessee, highlighting the depot’s aviation sustainment capabilities and partnership opportunities with industry.
+Maj.
+Gen. Lori Robinson, commander of the U.S. Army Aviation and Missile Command, delivers opening remarks at an Industry Day session during the AAAA Warfighting Summit in Nashville, Tennessee, emphasizing collaboration between the Army and industry partners.

 |Date Taken: